NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 On Names and Acronyms
 ^^^^^^^^^^^^^^^^^^^^^

-Distinction in between mission_acronym, mission_name,
+Distinction in between ``mission_acronym``, ``mission_name``,
-observer, and the Bundle parameter spice_name can be rather confusing.
+observer, and the Bundle parameter ``spice_name`` can be rather confusing.
 A good example to distinguish in between the parameters is the Mars 2020 SPICE kernel archive, for which the values are as follows:

    * ``mission_acronym``: mars2020
    * ``mission_name``: Mars 2020 Perseverance Rover Mission
    * ``observer``: Mars 2020 Perseverance Rover
    * ``spice_name``: M2020

-Contrarily gor other archives, such as MAVEN, is as follows:
+Contrarily for other archives, such as MAVEN, is as follows:

    * ``mission_acronym``: maven
    * ``mission_name``: MAVEN